History of submarines: Early modern

 During the War of the Pacific in 1879, the Peruvian government commissioned and built a submarine, the Toro Submarino design by the Peruvian engineer Federico Blume and built in Paita, Peru.
 It is considered the first operational submarine or submersible in Latin America.
-With 48 ft long and manually operate by a crew of 11 persons, it could sumerge to a depth of 12 ft with a ventilation system a speed of 3 kn and a maximum dive of 72 ft.
-Being fully operational, waiting for its opportunity to attack with naval mines during the Blockade of Callao, it was scuttled to avoid its capture by Chilean troops on January 17, 1881, before the imminent occupation of Lima.
+With 48 ft long and manually operate by a crew of 11 persons, it could submerge to a depth of 12 ft with a ventilation system a speed of 3 kn and a maximum dive of 72 ft.
+Being fully operational, waiting for its opportunity to attack with naval mines during the Blockade of Callao, it was scuttled to avoid its capture by Chilean troops on 17 January 1881, before the imminent occupation of Lima.

 Mechanical power

 The first submarine that did not rely on human power for propulsion was the French Navy submarine Plongeur, launched in 1863, and equipped with a reciprocating engine using compressed air from 23 tanks at 180 psi.
 In practice, the submarine was virtually unmanageable underwater, with very poor speed and maneouverability.